 Furthermore, the pared-down features of cartoon faces enable us to see ourselves in the characters.
 McCloud explains that comics’ special capacities for reader-identification gives them an out-sized presence in popular culture: “The cartoon is a vacuum into which our identity and awareness are pulled…an empty shell that we inhabit which enables us to travel in another realm.
 We don’t just observe the cartoon, we become it!”31 A key device of the cartoonist, he explains, is to draw the background in more vivid detail than the characters: “One set of lines to see.
 Another set of lines to be.”32 The more realistic the facial features, the more readily we other the experience, reading it scripturally or passively, as de Certeau would say, rather than as a collective story in which we play a part.

 Finally, the artist’s hand is present on every page of comics.
 Unlike written texts, which are predominantly typewritten and published in any number of standard fonts, the line-making of comics places the artists’ physicality at the centre of our reading.
 The artist is there with us, her autography visible and undeniable in both narrative and line-making.
-Lynda Barry, whose understanding of line is masterful, hints at another dimension of the polity of literature present in comics: “What if the way kids draw—that kind of line that we call ‘childish’—what if that is what a line looks like when someone is having an experience by hand?”33 The primal immediacy and physicality of experience that the artist expresses in line is shared by the reader.
+Lynda Barry, whose understanding of line is keenly developed, hints at another dimension of the polity of literature present in comics: “What if the way kids draw—that kind of line that we call ‘childish’—what if that is what a line looks like when someone is having an experience by hand?”33 The primal immediacy and physicality of experience that the artist expresses in line is shared by the reader.
 “Consider the drawing as a side effect of something else: a certain state of mind that comes when we gaze with open attention,” writes Barry.34 De Certeau alludes to this too when he refers to the practice of writing as a “walk” on the “nowhere” of a “blank page.”35 Or in McCloud’s terminology, it is the intersection of Language and Reality on the Picture Plane.36

 Autobiography and Reader Participation